code0monkey1/clean-architecture-typescript-learn/README.md

 etc ...

 **i.e : We could swap out any of the concrete implementations, `the Data Base` , for example at any time , and substitute it with another implementation  ( eg Switching MongoDb with MySql ) , and there would be no change in implementation required to any of the lower layers of our application**

+> What's more , every layer of our architecture can be tested independently.
+Thereby aiding a quick `TDD process`